mitchshiotani/DLfromGitHub/README.md

 # DLfromGitHub
-A simple Python script, created with PyGitHub, to download individual directories/ files from a GitHub repo
+A simple Python script, created with PyGitHub, to download individual directories/ files from private GitHub repos

 ## Purpose: